✅ Top Things Worth Attention When Developing Women’s Health App

 Not to mention that some users may not want to share their health information like menstrual cycle details or symptoms in the app.
-So, to make them feel safe, you should let them know that their information is secure and private.
+So, to make them feel safe, you should make sure, as well as let them know that their information is secure and private.

 You can use different features to enable security:

 Another essential thing needed to protect user data and enable security is regulatory compliance.
-However, the number & types of regulations you need to comply with highly depends on the country of your registration and where your users come from.
+However, the number & types of regulations you need to comply with highly depend on the country of your registration and where your users generally come from.

 Most apps need to comply with GDPR, HIPAA, and PIPEDA:

 We won’t go into much detail since there’s an informative guide on our blog, dedicated to: